markmoxon/elite-a-source-code-bbc-micro/README.md

 b7b3c692   1024  b7b3c692   1024   Yes   WORDS.bin
 ```

-### Differences between the releases
+### Differences between the variants

-You can see the differences between the releases by searching the source code for `_RELEASED` (for features in the released version), `_BUG_FIX` (for features in the buf fix version) or `_SOURCE_DISC` (for features in the source disc release).
+You can see the differences between the variants by searching the source code for `_RELEASED` (for features in the released version), `_BUG_FIX` (for features in the buf fix version) or `_SOURCE_DISC` (for features in the source disc variant).

-The only difference in the source disc release is that the latter has considerably lower ship prices.
+The only difference in the source disc variant is that the latter has considerably lower ship prices.

 There is a bug in the original version of Elite-A that prevents splinters from displaying properly, which makes mining all but impossible.
-The bug fix release fixes that bug, as well as an incorrect cargo capacity in the Adder ship card in the encyclopedia.
+The bug fix variant fixes that bug, as well as an incorrect cargo capacity in the Adder ship card in the encyclopedia.

-See the [accompanying website](https://www.bbcelite.com/elite-a/releases.html) for a comprehensive list of differences between the releases.
+See the [accompanying website](https://www.bbcelite.com/elite-a/releases.html) for a comprehensive list of differences between the variants.

 ## Notes on the original source files